pcbowers/work-dotfiles/README.md

 - This does not install Pano, my clipboard manager of choice.
 You'll need to install it manually (see [here](https://github.com/oae/gnome-shell-pano)).
 I do install the Extension Manager for you though.
 - This does not install Emoji Copy, my emoji picker of choice.
 You'll need to install it manually (see [here](https://github.com/felipeftn/emoji-copy)).
 I do install the Extension Manager for you though.
 - I also don't install IntelliJ Toolbox directly for you since it requires a version and a license key, which is easier to just install from the JetBrains website (see [here](https://www.jetbrains.com/help/idea/installation-guide.html)
+- I considered adding the `monitors.xml` file, but figured that may change in the future.
+To set it up, ensure that you configure the settings manually in the `Monitors` section of the `System Settings` app instead of using `<Super>p`.